-In the early years, striped rayon in pink, blue, or peach was popular.
-The later years preferred solid pastels and floral cotton prints.
+In the early 1950s, striped rayon in pink, blue, or peach were popular nightgown colors.
+The later 1950s years preferred solid pastels and floral cotton prints.
 They were very flattering and quite popular today for vintage nightgown collectors.

 Some winter 1950s nightgowns had a gathered waist, but most were pleated from the bust and draped down to the floor.
 They were sometimes called the “Mother Hubbard” nightgown for its nun-like appearance.

 The 1950s Baby Doll nightie was often sleeveless, fitted across the shoulders before skimming out over the body like a smock, falling to the upper thigh.
 It came with a matching pair of bloomer shorts ruffled and trimmed in lace.
 Lace and ruffles heavily decorated the round neckline and shoulders too.

 Thanks to the Asian inspiration for Beach Pajamas in the 1930s, they experienced a revival in the bedroom in the 1950s.
 Belted pajamas sets, smock top pajamas, and shirt pajamas took on global influences.

 “Mandarin” pajamas were pajama shirts with coordinating wide leg pajama pants underneath.
 Asian elements like print buttons, collars, and robes embellished pajamas for most of the decade.

-Other 50s pajamas came in floral prints, candy stripes, polka dots, novelty themes, checks, and mod two-tone combinations.
+Other women’s 50s pajamas came in floral prints, candy stripes, polka dots, novelty themes, checks, and mod two-tone combinations.
 They could be made from light or heavy materials for the different seasons.